wizelineacademy/typesctipt-for-nodejs/README.md

 ### Business rules

-1. Each time that cake is sold, the stock should decrease depending on the quantity bought by the customer.
+1. Each time that a cake is sold, the stock should decrease depending on the quantity bought by the customer.
 2. Cannot be sold a quantity greater than the current stock.
 3. When the stock is greater than 10, the status of the cake is `Available`.
 4. When the stock is less than 10, the status of the cake is `LastUnits`.